 The Parrot Swing mini drone is a great deal of fun to fly in quad or airplane mode (I enjoy the airplane mode the finest ).
 It is not tough to get the hang of it, and as soon as you do, crashes do not occur that often unless you are flying near a lot of trees such as I’m.

 But if you do crash, then the Swing appears to be hard enough to manage.
-Just ensure you have additional propellers useful and know that goes where.
+Just ensure you have additional propellers practical and know that goes where.

 At roughly $99, the Parrot Swing is not too pricey.
 I only want the built-in camera was better, and the flight times were more.
 But despite these minor complaints, it is still a delightful flying toy.
 Visit Staaker to read more information.